 - Submit a report of a current (within 1 year prior to beginning first Nursing course) physical examination, including required health screening and all immunizations/ titers (as indicated on the physical examination form). - Possess and maintain personal health insurance.
 When enrolled in the nursing program, students must notify the Director of any changes with healthcare coverage. - Possess and maintain professional liability insurance.
-This professional liability insurance coverage is purchased through MCC's Bursar's office. - Acquire and maintain certification in BLS for Healthcare Providers. - Complete a criminal background check (through college's approved vendor) with satisfactory results (cost to be incurred by student).
+This professional liability insurance coverage is an annual fee through MCC. - Acquire and maintain certification in BLS for Healthcare Providers. - Complete a criminal background check (through college's approved vendor) with satisfactory results (cost to be incurred by student).
 MCC's background check is due within 21 days after attending the mandatory nursing program orientation.
 Students will repeat the NH State Police criminal background check prior to their senior year. - Complete drug testing through college's approved vendor.
 Students may also be required to provide an additional criminal background check and drug testing throughout the course of the program based on clinical facility requirements.

-Pathway for NH Future Nurses Program
+Pathway for NH Future Nurses

 This partnership between MCC and Franklin Pierce University (FPU) allows students to earn a Bachelor Degree in Nursing from FPU in one year after completion of their Associate Degree in Nursing from MCC.
-Students accepted into the Pathway Program will take courses that meet the requirements of both colleges during their first three years at MCC, receive their A.S.N. and be eligible to take the RN state board exam (NCLEX-RN).
+Students accepted into the Pathway option will take courses that meet the requirements of both colleges during their first three years at MCC, receive their A.S.N. and be eligible to take the NCLEX-RN exam.
 During their fourth year they will complete their Bachelor Degree in Nursing at FPU.
-To learn more, students must attend a Pathway for NH's Future Nurses Information Session.
-Dates and times can be found at www.mccnh.edu.
+To learn more, students must attend a Pathway Information Session that is scheduled through MCC's Office of Admissions.
+Dates and times can be found at mccnh.edu.

-Advanced Placement for LPNs Into Hybrid NURS112M
+LPN to RN Option: Placement Into Hybrid NURS112M

-Prospective students must attend an LPN-RN Nursing info session.
-A & P II, Human Growth and Development and Microbiology must be completed by May 31st.
-Applicants must be a currently NH licensed LPN and successfully complete the NLN Nursing Acceleration Challenge Exam (NACE) I: Foundations of Nursing with a required overall percent correct score of 74% or better.
+Prospective students must attend an LPN-RN Nursing Information Session.
+Applicants who have attended an info session within the last two years are responsible for meeting current admission requirements.
+A & P II, Human Growth and Development and Microbiology must be completed by May 15th.
+Applicants must be a currently licensed LPN and successfully complete the NLN Nursing Acceleration Challenge Exam (NACE) I: Foundations of Nursing with a required overall percent correct score of 75% or better.
 Test scores are valid for a period of 12 months prior to application deadline.
-Applications and required documents must be completed by December 31st to be considered for acceptance in the Hybrid course, an interview will then be arranged with the Director of Nursing.
+Applications and required documents must be completed by December 31st to be considered for acceptance in the Hybrid course, an interview will then be arranged with the Director of Nursing and nursing faculty.

-Transfer Into NURS112M
+Transfer into NURS112M

 Transfer into NURS112M is an option only if there is space available in the program.
 Returning MCC nursing students and LPN-RN candidates have priority.
 In order to be considered for transfer from another nursing program, students must: have permission of the Director of Nursing, have successfully completed (a minimum course grade C) a Nursing Fundamentals course within the past 2 years and successfully complete the following: Excelsior College examination; #403: Fundamentals of Nursing with a grade of "C" or better.

-Advanced placement and transfer students accepted into NURS112M must attend Nursing Process Seminar prior to the start of NURS112M and must have completed all prerequisite coursework by examination or transfer credit.
+Transfer students accepted into NURS112M must attend Nursing Process Seminar prior to the start of NURS112M and must have completed all prerequisite coursework by examination or transfer credit.